lionheart/LionheartExtensions/README.md

 # LionheartExtensions

 This is a handy collection of helpers I've built up through the years.
-It started off as a bunch of Objective-C categories, but since have moved them to extensions in Swift.
+It started off as a bunch of Objective-C categories, but since have converted them to Swift extensions.
 Please read the [documentation](http://lionheartsw.com/LionheartExtensions/) for further information.

 ## Installation